joinpursuit/strings-lab/README.md

 Print each character in the string `"Hello world!"`

 ***
- var message = "hello world"
+ var message = "Hello world!"
  for char in message {
      print(char)
  }